 Answer: Yes.
-Residents assigned to a private hospital or clinic, while acting within the scope of their state university function, are afforded immunity and are not subject to personal liability for their negligent acts or omissions that cause injury to a patient.
-This protection does not extend to the private hospital/clinic preceptor; these individuals and entities can best protect themselves from allegations of apparent agency by ensuring that patients receive and sign a Notice of Limited Liability, pursuant to Section 1012.965, Florida Statutes.
+BOT healthcare providers assigned to a private hospital or clinic, while acting within the scope of their state university function, are afforded immunity and are not subject to personal liability for their negligent acts or omissions that cause injury to a patient.
+This protection does not extend to the private hospital/clinic preceptor; these private individuals and entities best protect themselves from allegations of apparent agency by ensuring that patients receive and sign a Notice of Limited Liability, pursuant to Section 1012.965, Florida Statutes.

 Answer: Yes.
 The more common occasions where immunity is lost include: (a) committing an intentionally tortious or criminal act; (b) committing medical negligence during a time when the provider is not performing duties within the scope of employment; and (c) acting in bad faith, with malicious purpose, or in a manner exhibiting wanton and willful disregard of human rights, safety, or property.
 Providers who commit intentional acts of misconduct, such as sexual assault, battery, and defamation of character, are not immune from personal liability.
 Some providers engage in patient care outside of their duties with the state university.
 Although these providers are required to seek permission from their state university prior to accepting employment outside of the scope of their state university employment, they are not immune from personal liability for any negligence on their part that occurs during the course and scope of outside employment.
 The mere fact that the state university has granted permission to the provider to engage in outside employment does not afford the provider immunity for negligent acts when engaging in those activities.

 Answer: Yes.
-Private physicians appointed by a state university Board of Trustees (BOT) to supervise, educate, and train a state university BOT fellows, residents, and/or students have a limited personal immunity as set forth in Section 768.28(9), Florida Statutes.
-The limited personal immunity of Section 768.28(9), Florida Statutes, protects private physicians with BOT appointments for their negligence in supervising, educating, or training BOT fellows, residents, and/or students, and from vicarious liability arising from alleged negligent acts or omissions of the BOT fellows, residents, and/or students.
+Private physicians appointed by a state university board of trustees (BOT) to supervise, educate, and train state university BOT fellows, residents, and/or students have a limited personal immunity as set forth in Section 768.28(9), Florida Statutes.
+The limited personal immunity of Section 768.28(9), Florida Statutes, protects private physicians with BOT appointments for claims of vicarious liability (respondeat superior) arising from alleged negligent acts or omissions of the BOT fellows, residents, and/or students.
 The exclusive remedy for alleged negligent acts or omissions of BOT fellows, residents, and/or students is an action against the BOT.

 The BOT appointment does NOT trigger the limited liability of Section 768.28(9), Florida Statutes, for patient care personally provided by appointed private physicians.
 A private physician is solely responsible for the care and treatment provided and must individually satisfy Florida’s professional financial responsibility requirements applicable to physicians.